Predictors of Chronic Opioid Therapy in Medicaid Beneficiaries with HIV Who Initiated Antiretroviral Therapy

 The data that support the findings of this study are available from Centers for Medicaid and Medicare Services but restrictions apply to the availability of these data, which were used under license for the current study, and so are not publicly available.

 Oh, GYeon; Brouwer, Emily S.; Abner, Erin L.; Fardo, David W.; Freeman, Patricia R.; Delcher, Chris; and Moga, Daniela C., "Predictors of Chronic Opioid Therapy in Medicaid Beneficiaries with HIV Who Initiated Antiretroviral Therapy" (2021).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 80.